ianwood314/Sleep-Stress-Analysis-Application/README.md

 ### Execute curl Commands

 Now that we have the Flask API Cluster-IP address and port number and the debug pod, we are finally able to start issuing `curl` commands to the Flask API.
-A comprehensive list of acceptable `curl` commands are provided in the following section along with a brief description of each route.
+A comprehensive list of acceptable `curl` commands are provided below along with a brief description of each route.

 NOTE: for the section below, a Flask API Cluster-IP address of `10.100.224.72` is used and the port number of `5000` is used, but these values are subject to change from user to user.

 #### View a list of all the queryable routes
-  - `curl 0.100.224.72:5000/getInfo/routes`
+  - `curl 10.100.224.72:5000/getInfo/routes`
   - Once you run the command above, you should see the following output:
     ```
     ~jobs -- creating a new job to do some analysis